Imago

 Kansas City Chiefs tight end Travis Kelce’s critical third-quarter catch against the Detroit Lions sparked one of the season’s hottest debates.
-Was it a clean catch, or just a close call that went uncalled?
-Getting up after the catch, Travis dropped a subtle gesture with his finger to Chiefs quarterback Patrick Mahomes, and the Chiefs quickly pivoted to the next play.
-On the latest edition of the New Heights podcast, Kelce unpacked the moment with his brother, Jason Kelce.
+Was it a clean reception, or did the ball really touch the ground?
+What added to the controversy was when Kelce was seen dropping a subtle gesture with his finger to Chiefs quarterback Patrick Mahomes, and the team quickly pivoted to the next play before a review was initiated.
+Well, you don’t need to wait for long to get the inside scoop as the tight end unpacked the moment on his New Heights podcast with his brother, Jason Kelce.

 Watch What’s Trending Now!

-On the podcast, Travis Kelce kept it simple when asked about that controversial catch.
-“When I caught the ball, I felt the ball hit the ground, that doesn’t mean I didn’t have possession of it.
-I’m saying like it’s in my hand, ball hits the ground, I don’t know if they’re going to try and at least give this a chance, and now it’s out of our hands.
-In my mind, I’m like, ‘it might be smart if we just did it quick.’
+“When I caught the ball, I felt the ball hit the ground,” Travis Kelce said.
+“That doesn’t mean I didn’t have possession of it.
+I’m saying, like it’s in my hand, ball hits the ground.
+I don’t know if they’re going to try and at least give this a chance, and now it’s out of our hands.
+In my mind, I’m like, ‘It might be smart if we just did it quick.’
 It’s the first down.
 Might be smart if we just get up here and go.
 And I think everybody kind of felt the exact same way.”

 ADVERTISEMENT

-As Jason talked about the evolving rulebooks, he noted, “I think by the old standards of the catch, this was absolutely not a catch because you used to not be able to touch the ground. … But now you really don’t lose possession.
-Like your right hand slips off of it, but your left hand maintains full contact and the ball doesn’t really roll. – I don’t think this would have been overturned if it was reviewed anyways.
+“I think by the old standards of the catch, this was absolutely not a catch because you used to not be able to touch the ground. … But now you really don’t lose possession.
+Like your right hand slips off of it, but your left hand maintains full contact and the ball doesn’t really roll. – I don’t think this would have been overturned if it was reviewed anyway.
 And the officials in the booth said the exact same thing.”

 ADVERTISEMENT

-That catch mattered in a bigger story: the Chiefs’ dominant Week 6, 30-17 win over the Lions.
+As for the Chiefs, that catch mattered in a bigger story: The Chiefs’ dominant Week 6, 30-17 win over the Lions.
 Kelce led receptions with 6 catches on 7 targets for 78 yards, showing why he’s still one of the offense’s pillars.
 Patrick Mahomes laid the ball, connecting with different targets, throwing three touchdowns, and rushing for another one.
 Speed threats like JuJu Smith-Schuster and Xavier Worthy provided key support.
 This wasn’t just a win; it was a statement that the Chiefs’ offense remains a juggernaut as the season hits stride.

 While Kelce’s catch set the stage for a wider conversation about game flow and fairness, there was another story that was too hard to ignore.
 Are the Chiefs favored by the refs?
 As that question grew louder, Chiefs head coach Andy Reid finally addressed it.